Lurkers in the Dark

 Zarbag's Gitz 😢

 The Gitz have taken another nerf, although they still remain very strong (if not, broken).
-Both of the squigs, Bonekrakka and Gobbaluk, now each give up 1-Bounty.
+Now, both of the squigs, Bonekrakka and Gobbaluk, now each give up 1-Bounty.

 Commentary - The GItz are now the only warband to give up a total of 9-Bounty if they are all slain.
 In practise, what this actually means is that it is worth trying to kill the two squigs, which are both effective fighters.
 Previously, if you attacked and killed the sguigs, yes, they were dead and not attacking you, but you received 0-Bounty.
 This felt a little like wasting a turn.
 Now, not so much.
 I don't believe this is Meta breaking, but I appreciate it.